-As my loyal followers know, I have been on Weight Watchers since December, so I haven’t been posting many recipes.
+As my loyal followers know, I have been on Weight Watchers since December of 2017, so I haven’t been posting quite as many recipes.
 I’ve been eating a lot of salad.
-But my husband’s family celebrated his grandfather’s 85th birthday last weekend, and I was asked to bring a treat for the dessert table.
-Of course, I grabbed my go-to recipe and went with these cookies.
+However, my husband’s family celebrated his grandfather’s 85th birthday last weekend, and I was asked to bring a treat for the dessert table.
+Of course, I grabbed my go-to recipe and went with these cookies

 You will see that I cut them into squares with fluted edges.
 I use the Pampered Chef rolling cookie cutter.
 It comes with three heads: fluted square, round, and heart-shaped.
 I love using it as it’s so much quicker to cut the cookies.
 It also works great for cutting mini-tarts, biscuits, or anything else you’d like.
 It’s really just fun to use.

 However, you can use whatever shape cookie cutter you like.
 Or, you can rim the bottom of a juice glass with flour and use the rim to cut the cookies.